ElsevierSoftwareX/SOFTX-D-21-00180/TA_BPMN_editor/app/temporal-modeler/temporal-plugins-client/README.md

 By using this signature it is possible the dynamic creation of a set of buttons in the interface that are linked to functions in the plug-in.
 This set of buttons will depend on the functions in the JavaScript object exported by the plug-in.

 The plug-ins have access to the object `window` and all the objects in the Document Object Model of the page, including the editor and elements, which can be updated directly from the plug-in.
-This separates the functionality associated with the verification and optimization of the temporal properties from the edition of the model process.
+This separates the functionality associated with the verification and optimization of the temporal properties from the editing of the model process.

 The plug-ins should be added in the folder `TA_BPMN_editor/app/temporal-modeler/temporal-plugins-client/` and have as entry point a file that should be imported in the `index.js` file in the folder `temporal-plugins-client` and added to the object `evaluationModules` (as was it done for the `evalCSTNU` object).